vladyslav2/nodejs-google-parser/README.md

 ## Step 3
 - Check if we do have answer from google server and proxy server did not change the response
 - Check if google are not show captcha
-- Store proxy in good proxy list (#4) if we did not get captcha and answer was from google.
+- Store proxy in good proxy list (#1) if we did not get captcha and answer was from google.
 Parse next site with that proxy.
 - In case if google ban the proxy - store proxy into secondary proxy list (#4).
 Will use that proxy for parsing proxy list sites.

 We are using:

 database 1 for good proxies,

-database 2 for not working proxies database 3 for already banned proxies database 4 for proxies to use to grab database from sites with proxylists. database 5 for proxies that are currently in use.
+database 2 for not working proxies

+database 3 for already banned proxies

+database 4 for proxies to grab database from sites with proxylists.

+database 5 for proxies that not used before

 ### Its one of the microservice for getting worth of domain.